kenatiod/MUT/Understanding Machine Understanding.md

 ### A1.3 -- Insights from cognitive neuroscience for AI understanding

 The insights from cognitive neuroscience research on the distributed, context-sensitive, and embodied nature of understanding have important implications for the development of artificial systems with human-like cognitive abilities.
-While much of the early work in artificial intelligence focused on symbolic, rule-based approaches to knowledge representation and reasoning (Newell & Simon, 1976), there has been a growing recognition of the need for more neurally-inspired architectures that can capture the flexibility and adaptability of human cognition (Lake et al., 2017).
+While much of the early work in Artificial Intelligence focused on symbolic, rule-based approaches to knowledge representation and reasoning (Newell & Simon, 1976), there has been a growing recognition of the need for more neurally-inspired architectures that can capture the flexibility and adaptability of human cognition (Lake et al., 2017).

 One key insight from cognitive neuroscience is the importance of distributed representations and processing for enabling robust and flexible understanding.
 Rather than relying on localist, symbolic representations, AI systems may benefit from using high-dimensional, distributed representations that can capture the rich structure of real-world environments (Bengio et al., 2013; LeCun et al., 2015).
 Similarly, rather than using modular, feed-forward processing pipelines, AI systems may need to incorporate recurrent and feedback connections that allow for the dynamic integration of information over time and across different levels of abstraction (Kriegeskorte, 2015; Yamins & DiCarlo, 2016).